After Living in the White House, Comfortable Home Design Reigns

 The house has covered patios, a summer kitchen, and a luxurious master suite, which occupies most of the second-floor space with its private sitting area and covered balcony.
 Other amenities include a library, media room, and a large guest suite.

 Keeping It Simple at Home

 The ranch, with its simplicity, symmetry, and sprawling layout, is one of the most popular and enduring architectural designs.
 The 39th and 43rd Presidents of the U.S., Jimmy Carter and George W. Bush, lived in ranch-style homes.

-The modest Carter ranch house in Plains, Georgia—the family’s permanent residence since 1961—is also the first and only home the Carters have ever owned.
+The modest Carter ranch house in Plains, Georgia—the family’s permanent residence since 1961—is the first and only home the Carters have ever owned.
 The home stretches on what looks like a pretty huge property.
-It has covered front and rear porches, lots of trees and plants, and plenty of windows for natural sunlight to filter freely into the interior.
+It has covered front and rear porches, many trees and plants, and plenty of windows for natural sunlight to filter freely into the interior.

 If you want something elegantly simple with clean lines like the Carter ranch, take a look at this three-bedroom ranch-style plan.
 It is not as expensive as most homes because it is built as an efficient rectangle.
 There are flex options—with unfinished space on the second level and the basement.
 Inside the main house is a spacious Great Room—dining-living-kitchen areas—with its open layout.
 From the Great Room, there is access to a rear covered porch and grilling terrace.
 The master suite has its own patio with a fireplace.

 A lot like the Carter house, this three-bedroom ranch style home is quite simply designed but is striking with its stone and wood siding.
 (Plan #106-1274)

 A spacious Great Room and a modern kitchen with a kitchen island are some of the attractive interior features.
 (Plan #106-1274)

 The Ranch Home à la George W. Bush